 Onsite orientation is mandatory for all program participants.
 Failure to attend onsite orientation may lead to disciplinary action.
 Prior to onsite orientation, students are required to watch the online orientation videos and review all orientation materials.

 If a student sustains an injury abroad that makes it impossible for them to carry on with the program Dates and/or the staff feel that they cannot provide the appropriate support to the student, the program director could dismiss the student from the program.
-In these cases, LeadAbroad will work with the student and faculty member to identify how to best proceed with the course or if a W is more appropriate.
+In these cases, LeadAbroad will work with the student and faculty member to identify how to best proceed with the course or if a W (withdrawal) is more appropriate.
 If the student remains on the program with an injury any additional expenses for special accommodations will be the sole responsibility of the student including, but not limited to, special transportation, different accommodations and additional guide support.